chinonso810/alx-higher_level_programming/0x00-python-hello_world/README.md

 		  Which is cotained in the variable str. str = "Python is an interpreted, interactive, object-oriented programming\
 		  language that combines remarkable power with very clear syntax"

+		9. Wrote  a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.